asmuth/clip/manual/faq.md

 Frequently Asked Questions
 ==========================

+### I'm getting build errors when compiling the code

+PlotFX needs a reasonably modern C++ compiler and standard library.
+In most cases where the code doesn't build it's due to some problem with the local build environment.
+We always appreciate bug reports so we improve our build system, but often the best workaround for the moment is to download a binary release from the downloads page.

+### The test suite fails on my machine because text placement is slightly offset

+The test suite requires that you have the original Microsoft Arial TTF files installed on your machine.
+To verify that this is the case, run `fc-match 'Arial,Helvetica,Helvetica Neue:style=Regular,Roman'` and check that it returns the correct 'arial.ttf' file.

 ### What are some differences between PlotFX and other chart generators?

 While PlotFX's primary usecase *is* creating charts, it is at the core not a